 Dr. Horack is the author or co-author of over 100 scientific papers, conference proceedings, and publications across subjects including space policy, atmospheric physics, and high-energy astrophysics.
 He was an important member of the scientific teams which discovered the existence of flashes of gamma-rays from terrestrial thunderstorms, and the breakthrough scientific discovery that gamma-ray bursts originate from cosmological distances.
 He is a sought-after public speaker and authority on space-related matters across the commercial, civil, and national security space domains.

 Horack holds a Ph.D. and a Master’s degree in Astrophysics from the University of Alabama in Huntsville, and a Bachelors degree in Physics and Astronomy from Northwestern University.
-He is an FAA-licensed flight instructor, with commercial and instrument pilot ratings.

 Areas of research:

 Role of Civilian Space Agencies in the future